codacy/codacy-codesniffer/docs/description/Generic_WhiteSpace_SpreadOperatorSpacingAfter.md

 }
 ```

-Invalid: space found between the spread operator and the variable/function call it applies to.
+Invalid: Space found between the spread operator and the variable/function call it applies to.
 ```
 function bar(... $spread) {
     bar(...